vikashiscool/FEWD-UXDI-2day/day2/README.md

 	```

 2. Inside your row, create a column for the targeted screen size:
-	- col-xs = < 768px
+	- col-xs < 768px (e.g. smartphones)
-	- col-sm = < 992px
+	- col-sm ≥ 992px (e.g. tablets)
-	- col-md = < 1200px
+	- col-md ≥ 1200px (e.g. laptops, desktops)
-	- col-lg = > 1200px
+	- col-lg ≥ 1200px (e.g. large desktops, smart TVs)

 Here's an example of a two-column layout that spans the width of the page.
 Notice that the widths of the two columns add up to 12.
-The column content of any row must always be less than or equal to 12.
+The column content of any row must always be ≤12.

 ```
  <div class="row">